antkeeper/superbuild/README.md

 ### Windows

-Building on Windows requires CMake and Visual Studio 2017.
+Building on Windows requires CMake and Visual Studio Build Tools.
 Additionally, [NSIS](http://nsis.sourceforge.net/) is required if you want to build a distributable installer program.
 In order to correctly build for your target architecture, you must use the `x86 Native Tools Command Prompt` or the `x64 Native Tools Command Prompt` for 32-bit and 64-bit applications, respectively.
 Then navigate to the project root directory and run the following commands:

 	cd build\win64
 	cmake ..\.. -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=...